rarimo/passport-contracts/README.md

 > [!NOTE]
 > This is experimental, state of the art software.
 Behold and use at your own risk.

+Here you will find a guide for the on-chain integration with the SDK, which is provided as a part of the NPM package: [Guide: Setting up on-chain user verification with ZK Passport](https://docs.rarimo.com/zk-passport/guide-on-chain-verification/)

 ## License

 The smart contracts are released under the MIT License.